Division without a divide

 Reading the constant back

-Here is that same a / 3, now at -O4,p:
+Here's that same a / 3, now at -O4,p:

 lis r4, 21845 # r4 = 21845 * 2^16 = 1,431,633,920